OutsourcedGuru/beehive-varroa-barrier/README.md

 Special attention was given to common shrinkage as seen in Z-oriented holes; horizontally-positioned bolts were modelled true.

 ## Lid
-The lid has been designed to be replaceable with other designs (like a viewing lid version) or simply removed so that a jar of sugar water can be placed on top.
+The lid has been designed to be replaceable with other designs (like a viewing lid version) or simply removed so that a jar of sugar water may be placed on top.

 ## Gates
 This design incorporates mylar gates at one side each of the entrances/exits to enforce single-direction traffic per tube.
 This allows exits to be quickly navigated while still allowing entrances to incorporate the Varroa barrier itself.